mneudert/plug_accesslog/README.md

 ## Usage

-The easiest way to use the plug is to add it to your existing router:
+Add the plug to your plug pipeline/router:

 ```elixir
 defmodule AppRouter do